Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

 Sidney Percival Bunting produces a pamphlet called “An African Prospect and Appeal to Young Africa, East, West, Central, South” calling for the creation of a socialist order across the continent.

-Dennis Goldberg is born.
+Denis Theodore Goldberg is born.

 Wolton is arrested and sentenced to three months imprisonment due to his involvement in a tram-and-bus strike in Cape Town.

 Wolton is released from jail and accepts a position to work at the Yorkshire Times in England.

 Bram Fischer returns to South Africa to begin his career as a member of the Johannesburg Bar.

 Kotane goes on a tour of South African to visit Party branches.

 A special meeting is called to deal with the factionalism that had formed between Kotane and Bach (who had taken over after Wolton left the country in 1933).
 However, the meeting is not able to come to a resolution.

 Kotane speaks at an anti-fascist conference convened by the South African Trades and Labour Council.

 Due to the split between Bach and Kotane, a number of Kotane supporters are suspended or expelled from the Party.
 Behind the scenes Roux, Kotane and Ngedlane are suspended from the Political Bureau.

+Eddie Roux and Moses Kotane are removed from the political bureau.
 A new directive is received from Moscow to establish a National or Worker’s Front in South Africa.
 Many of those who were purged by Wolton return to the Communist Party.